publishpress/PublishPress-Planner/readme.txt

 = UNRELEASED =

-* Added: Add shortcodes for the post content, excerpt and post type in the email notifications, #288
+* Added: Add shortcodes for the post content, excerpt and post type in the email notifications, #288;
+* Fixed: Add sanitization and escape variables in some variables, increasing compatibility with WP VIP and more security, #773;

 = [3.0.3] - 2021-01-11 =